spesmilo/electrum-docs/decompiling_guide.md

-If you get a different hash, it means that the attackers have removed the malware version from their website, in order to evade legal takedown mesures.
+If you get a different hash, it means that the attackers have removed the malware version from their website, in order to evade legal takedown measures.
 However, a backup of electrum dot com is hosted on archive.org, and can be used to retrieve the malware file:

 ```